 Digital examinations are recognised as an important factor in BPP University’s Strategy for Learning and Teaching 2017-2021, aiming to bring professional experience even closer to the classroom, as computers are the tools that the students will use predominantly in their careers.

 Higher education institutions must aspire to bridge the gap between 'digital' at work and on campus, and online assessments are an important step in that direction.
-BPP School of Nursing features an intensive technology application in its programs’ curricula, and Kolhatkar sees a lot of potential in this area: ‘There is a huge amount of tech in hospitals and other healthcare scenarios.
+BPP School of Nursing features an intensive technology application in their programmes’ curricula, and Kolhatkar sees a lot of potential in this area.
+‘There is a huge amount of tech in hospitals and other healthcare scenarios.
 Nursing is inherently a practical subject.
-It’s another area where it’s important to replicate real life, as far as possible, in their assessments.
+It’s another area where it’s important to replicate real life, as far as possible, in their assessments’, says Ishan Kolhatkar.

-BPP University started its collaboration with Inspera in 2017, via a pilot, which involved nine exams with varying student cohort sizes, from 20 to 200, across BPP University Schools.
-The pilot was designed to test Inspera Assessment in a wide range of conditions, in order to evaluate the system’s capabilities in light of the university’s diverse requirements: home vs. on-site; computer lab vs. BYOD; auto-marked questions vs. manually e-marked questions.
+BPP University started their collaboration with Inspera in 2017, via a pilot, which involved nine exams with varying student cohort sizes, from 20 to 200, across BPP University Schools.
+The pilot was designed to test Inspera Assessment in a wide range of conditions to evaluate the system’s capabilities in light of the university’s diverse requirements: home vs on-site; computer lab vs BYOD; auto-marked questions vs manually e-marked questions.

-BPP University has been very ambitious in its goals on e-assessment, but has also taken time to do rigorous planning and development of the implementation project, with gradual rollout milestones towards their 100% digitisation target.
+BPP University have been very ambitious in their goals on e-assessment, but have also taken time to do rigorous planning and development of the implementation project, with gradual rollout milestones towards their 100% digitisation target.

 ‘There have been many informal discussions with students, all of which have been positive,' says Ishan Kolhatkar.